caspii/casparwre.de/_posts/2023-03-03-webapp-afterlife.md

 More dangerous would be an external attack such as a denial of service attack.
 This involves flooding the app with traffic until it buckles and fails.
 I'm not quite sure whether the app could recover by itself after the attack was over.
 It depends.

-## Bank account failure
+## Payment failure
-Obviously the bank account is a single and critical point of failure.
+Obviously the bank account and the attached credit card is a single and critical point of failure.
 As soon as it stops working, the app's days are numbered.
 I would estimate that the cloud provider and the domain name registrar would stop providing services within three months of not being paid.

-This is acutally the most likely scenario.
+This is actually the most likely scenario.
 Eventually the bank would get wind of the fact that I am no longer around and would freeze the account.

 ## Conclusion